wmannis/hypomnemata/README.md

 but some items from other sources have made their way into it over time.

+If you don't want to LaTeX it yourself: [Hypomnemata Glossopoetica](Hypomnemata Glossopoetica).

 ## Building

 You will need [The Brill](https://brill.com/page/BrillFont/brill-typeface)